 Section 7.
 Term and Termination; Suspension.

 7.1 Term.
-This Agreement commences on the implementation go-live date listed on the Order Form and shall continue in effect for the initial period listed on the Order Form (the “Initial Term”).
+This Agreement commences on the Start Date listed on the Quote and shall continue in effect until the End Date listed on the Quote (the “Initial Term”).
 Thereafter, this Agreement shall automatically renew for successive periods equal to the Initial Term (each, a “Renewal Term”), unless Customer gives written notice of non-renewal to AttackIQ at least thirty (30) days prior to the end of the Initial Term or the then-current Renewal Term, as applicable.
 The Initial Term and the Renewal Term(s) (if any) are referred to collectively as the “Term”.